-The purpose of the Taituarã Democracy and Governance Support Working Party (DGS)
+The purpose of the Taituarã Democracy and Participation Reference Group

 - Assist the local government sector to achieve high standards in the conduct of democracy services and governance support activity.

-- Assist the local government sector to achieve high standards in the planning, management and conduct of elections and polls under the Local Electoral Act 2001.
+- Assist the local government sector and governance professionals to achieve high standards in the planning, management and conduct of elections and polls under the Local Electoral Act 2001.

-- In conjunction with other agencies, enhance public understanding of the role of local democracy within New Zealand’s system of governance, and public participation of local democracy.
+- In conjunction with other agencies, enhance public understanding of the role of local democracy within New Zealand’s system of governance, and public participation in local democracy.

 - Monitor the environment within which local authorities operate for relevant issues impacting on the democracy and governance support function including proposed legislative change and developments in overseas jurisdictions